bauidch/tap/pagekit/README.md

 # Pagejit in a Docker Conainer

-Pagekit files aer cloned form the offical Pagekit repo
+Pagekit files are cloned form the offical Pagekit repo

 ###Conatiners
 - Pagekit